theRealAph/ScopeLocals/README.md

 the thread might be exactly what you need:

-(In hindsight, making `DateFormat` mutable was a mistake, and we'd do better today, but it was Java 1.1 in 1997. `ThreadLocal` makes it possible to use this utility class reasonably efficiently in a multi-threaded program.)
+(In hindsight, making `DateFormat` mutable was a mistake, and we'd do better today, but it was Java 1.1 in 1997.
+A thread-local variable makes it possible to use this utility class reasonably efficiently in a multi-threaded program.)

 ## In summary